Engage SDK Watch: Third-party technical integration instructions

 Poster images Required At least one image is required, and must be provided with an aspect ratio.
 (Landscape is preferred but passing both portrait and landscape images for different scenarios is recommended.)

-Info page uri Required The deep link to the provider app to show the details of the TV show season.
+The deep link to the provider app to show the details of the TV show season.

-Playback uri Optional The deep link to the provider app to start playing the TV show season.
+The deep link to the provider app to start playing the TV show season.

-Season number Required Positive integer
+Display Season number

 First episode air date Required In epoch milliseconds.